 Are you planning your Russian holidays?
 Ever thought about traveling to Siberia?
+Get some facts about Siberia here!

 The settlement of Siberia started in 1590.
 Siberia is a land of mysteries, paradoxes, scary stories and crystal clear divine nature.
 What is Siberia?
 Where is Siberia?